 A mild Thai curry that comes from South Thailand and carries a strong Muslim/Indian influence.
 In fact the name is a derivation of Mussulman which means Moslem person.
 This curry is very reminiscent of Indian and Malay Kormas, thick and creamy with just a hint of heat.

-Massaman curry is similar to this, very simple as long as you’ve got the paste.
+Massaman curry is very simple as long as you’ve got the paste.
 A good paste is essential, good shop bought ones are around if you look for them.
 For those of you in the UK, Waitrose stock a line called Thai Taste that’s pretty good.
 All the pastes are made in Thailand.
-I’ve only tried the Tom Yum but I’m willing to bet the others are pretty good too.
-Of course, a trip to an Oriental shop is best!
+Click here for homemade, if you’d like to try your hand at making it.

 A quick word about the meat used.
 On the bone is always best as the bones create a depth of flavour that will be missed otherwise.
 Do not use stock, you will alter the nature of the curry.
 If using chicken, I like to mix it up by using thighs and breasts or legs and breasts.
 Even better would be to use a whole chopped chicken (easily done by your butcher).
 Chicken will only take about an hour while beef and lamb can take 2-3 hours depending on the part used.
 Use cuts that you would use for a stew.